 Adult Problem Gambling

 Gambling in Oregon is an accessible and accepted recreational activity for adults.
-With the Oregon Lottery, tribal casinos, horse racing, national betting websites, and mobile phone apps, Marion County residents have plenty of outlets to gamble.
+With the Oregon Lottery, tribal casinos, sports betting, national betting websites, and mobile phone apps, Marion County residents have plenty of outlets to gamble.
 Most Oregonians and Marion County residents do not gamble or gamble responsibly, but some cross the line and develop a gambling problem.

 Problem Gambling Statistics

-- The average debt of a person with a gambling problem is $23,000
+- The average debt of a person in treatment for problem gambling is $23,375

 - 1% of Oregon Lottery funds go toward problem gambling prevention and treatment